-Optima Living operates Independent living, Assisted living and Supportive Living communities in Alberta and British Columbia.
-Our communities are located amongst the best retirement places in Canada.
-You’ll find our welcoming facilities in Chilliwack, Hope, Kelowna, Claresholm and Vegreville.
+Optima Living operates Independent Living, Assisted Living and Supportive Living communities in Alberta and British Columbia.
+Our communities are located amongst the best places in Canada.
+You’ll find our welcoming communities in Chilliwack, Hope, Kelowna, Claresholm and Vegreville.

 Our vision: For every person to feel at home.

 This is truly supported by our credo is “Let Us Welcome You Home.”
-All of us here feel it is an honour to work with our guests and we advocate a resident-centred approach where you, the resident, is the focus of all our endeavours.
+All of us here feel it is an honour to work with our Residents and we advocate a resident-centred approach where you, the Resident, is the focus of all our endeavours.

 Our mission is to Provide intimate Home Style Living for Seniors.
 Our goal is to provide the Best Quality of Life Possible by enabling each resident to experience a full and independent lifestyle as much as possible.

 - Respect You – We actively listen to provide a dignified and welcoming home where you can live your life as you see fit.